odcambc/gyoza/README.md

 ### Run pipeline
 3. Running the workflow with `conda`

-    a) Locally: `snakemake --cores 4 --use-conda` (recommended only for small steps or to run the workflow on the provided example dataset, with the `--cores` flag indicating the max number of CPUs to use in parallel - can be adapted depending on the resources available on your machine).
+    a) Locally: `snakemake --cores 4 --sdm conda` (recommended only for small steps or to run the workflow on the provided example dataset, with the `--cores` flag indicating the max number of CPUs to use in parallel - can be adapted depending on the resources available on your machine).

     b) **or** send to SLURM (1 job per rule per sample): `snakemake --profile profile --sdm conda` (all parameters are specified in the [tech config file](profile/config.v8+.yaml), jobs wait in the queue until the resources are allocated.
 For example, if you're allowed 40 CPUs, only 4 jobs at 10 CPUs each will be able to run at once.
 Once those jobs are completed, the next ones in the queue will automatically start.